DaveedDomingo/daveeddomingo.github.io/_pages/about.md

 #### **About Me**
 I'm currently a final year PhD Candidate studying Computer Science at Rutgers University.
 I am part of the [Systems Research Lab](https://people.cs.rutgers.edu/~sk2113/rsrl.html) in the Department of Computer Science advised by [Sudarsun Kannan](https://www.cs.rutgers.edu/~sk2113/).

-Aside from academics I like playing around operating systems, cars, and photography.
+Aside from academics I like playing around operating systems, cars, motorcycles, and photography.
 In my spare time, I like to work with my hands, whether it be working on my cars/motorcycles, tinkering with 3D-printing, microcontrollers, or building furniture.

 #### **Interests**
 Operating Systems, File Systems, Storage Architecture, Distributed Systems.